Biel/Bienne: Government

-Barbara Labbé is Town Chancellor (chancelière municipale/ Stadtschreiberin) since, and Bertrand Cottier is Deputy Town Chancellor (vice-chancelier/ Vize-Stadtschreiber) since for the Municipal Council.
+Julien Steiner is Town Chancellor (chancelier municipale/ Stadtschreiber) since 2025, and Kathrin Affolter is Deputy Town Chancellor (vice-chancelière/ Vize-Stadtschreiberin) since 2025 for the Municipal Council.

 Parliament

 The City Council (fr: Conseil de ville, de: Stadtrat), the city parliament, holds legislative power.
 It is made up of 60 members, with elections held every four years.
 The City Council decrees regulations and by-laws that are executed by the Municipal Council and the administration.
 The delegates are selected by means of a system of proportional representation.

 The sessions of the City Council are public.
 Unlike members of the Municipal Council, members of the City Council are not politicians by profession, and they are paid a fee based on their attendance.
 Any resident of Biel/Bienne allowed to vote can be elected as a member of the City Council.
 The Parliament holds its meetings in the Stadtratssaal.

-The last regular election of the City Council was held on 27 September 2020 for the mandate period (la législature) from 2021 to 2024.
-The voter turnout was 39.23%.
+The last regular election of the City Council was held on 22 September 2024 for the mandate period (la législature) from 2025 to 2028.
+The voter turnout was 34.67%.

-Currently the City Council consist of 18 members of the Social Democratic Party (PSR/SP) including 6 members of the French branch Parti Socialiste Romand (PSR) and 2 members of its junior parties JUSO/JS, 11 members of the Liberals (PRR/FDP) including 4 members of its French branch Parti Radical Romand (PRR), 11 members of the Swiss People's Party (UDC/SVP), 8 members of the Green Party (LV/Grüne), 4 Green Liberal Party (PVL/GLP), 2 members of the alliance called Passarelle, 2 members of the Evangelical People's Party (PEV/EVP), 2 members for the alliance of the two parties Conservative Democratic Party (PBD/BDP) from Biel/Bienne (BLB) and Christian Democratic People's Party (PDC/CVP), one member of the Swiss Party of Labour (POP/PdA), and one member of the Federal Democratic Union (UDF/EDU).
+Currently the City Council consist of 19 members of the Social Democratic Party (PSR/SP) including 7 members of the French branch Parti Socialiste Romand (PSR) and 2 members of its junior parties JUSO/JS, 8 members of the Liberals (PRR/FDP) including 4 members of its French branch Parti Radical Romand (PRR), 9 members of the Swiss People's Party (UDC/SVP), 9 members of the Green Party (LV/Grüne), 4 Green Liberal Party (PVL/GLP), 4 members of the alliance called Zukunft Biel Mitte / Avenir Bienne Centre, 2 members of the Evangelical People's Party (PEV/EVP), 2 members of the Swiss Party of Labour (POP/PdA), and one member of the Federal Democratic Union (UDF/EDU).